mantram10/DSCPP-III-T256-SMART_CARE_PROJECT/README.md

 Simulated healthcare data may be generated using Python in

-subsequent phases for testing the SmartCare application.
+phases for testing the SmartCare application.